* The deadline has passed for Expressions of Interest *

 The NCC and Dstl will lead the programme through their joint steering group and wider community, which will bring together the greatest minds from academia, leading defence primes, SMEs and other parties outside of the traditional defence sector.
 The programme includes a balance of intramural research at NCC, and extramural research, both of which could be influenced by the community.

-The partnership kicks off with a competitive invitation to organisations to pitch their design and research ideas in order to influence the content of the programme, and where and how aspects of it are undertaken.
-The steering group will then work with the community to develop and downselect these ideas into a coordinated series of funded research projects.
+The partnership kicked off with a competitive invitation to organisations to pitch their design and research ideas in order to influence the content of the programme, and where and how aspects of it are undertaken.
+The steering group will now work with the community to develop and downselect these ideas into a coordinated series of funded research projects.

 Priority shall be given to those transformational ideas that identify and mitigate existing limitations through design, such as through innovative structural layout at the platform and sub-assembly level; through detail features that permit increased operating strain; through design approaches that provide extreme levels of damage resistance and/or tolerance; and through design approaches that provide extreme levels of modularity, adaptability, and part-count reduction.